athrael-soju/CopperAI/README.md

   npm install
   ```

-- Alternatively, you can run them all with Docker.
+- Alternatively, you can run them all with Docker (after running npm start once in the frontend to init the env.js file)

   ```
   docker-compose up --build -d using the docker-compose.yml file